sanman1k98/dotfiles/nvim/README.md

 ### Highlights
 - use packer.nvim for package management
 - telescope for fuzzy finding
-- treesitter for to use get the features of Tree-sitter, like better highlighting and indeinting
+- treesitter to get the features of Tree-sitter, like better highlighting and indeinting
 - nvim-tree to show a file tree on the side
 - lspconfigs to use the builtin LSP client
 - null-ls to provide some formatting functionality